 By April 5, 1950, Benton County had established a free refuse facility at the Coffin Butte Site.
 By April 8, 1954, Robert and Daniel Bunn owned and operated Corvallis Disposal and the Coffin Butte facility, and the Gazette Times boasted of the clean efficient service.
 But roadside dumping remained a problem for decades even after commercial trash pickup was extended to nearly all parts of the county by 1964.

 The late 1960s brought changing attitudes towards traditional practices of burning and dumping.
 By 1967 burning was being phased out as Coffin Butte evolved to be a landfill operation involving covering and sealing refuse.
 Accordingly, the volume of waste became an increasing problem.
 The early 1970s brought pressure to re-locate Benton County’s landfill and the exploration of several alternate approaches to disposal.
 As early as October 9, 1969, Corvallis Disposal began looking for an alternate landfill site and had begun negotiating with Oregon State University to use lands east of Corvallis for that purpose.
 In the March 19, 1971 Gazette-Times, County Sanitarian Roger Hayden speculated that one day soon Benton County may be barging its wastes down river to a regional site where proper sorting and recycling could take place.
-Hayden suggested at the time that eventually local solid waste would have to be taken to the Eastern side of the state since Western Oregon had location, water, and soil condition difficulties.
+Hayden suggested at the time that eventually local solid waste would have to be taken to the eastern side of the state since western Oregon had location, water, and soil condition difficulties.
 Without a ready alternative, however, in November of 1971, the County Commissioners approved an extension of Corvallis Disposal to use the Coffin Butte area as a landfill until December 31, 1974.
 In preparation for change, Corvallis Disposal negotiated a 99-year lease option on the “Granger” site on the Independence Road near Highway 20 where they hoped to develop a landfill despite some concerns about the proximity of the Willamette River.

 The push for closing Coffin Butte was reinforced by the state Department of Environmental Quality(DEQ) which encouraged the development of proper regional landfill sites.
 At the time, there were 17 disposal sites in a five-county area that included Benton County.
-Only two met the new standards for Landfills, as set by the Oregon Department of Environmental Quality.
+Only two met the new standards for landfills, as set by the Oregon Department of Environmental Quality.
 Coffin Butte was one of many sites recommended for “phasing-out” and closure.”
 It is important to recognize that the current issue of Coffin Butte is not about closure, but about the manner of expansion.
 Still the science behind landfill siting and maintenance progressed, sites with high rainfall and soils that have low compaction have lost favor.
 Also, as landfills increase in size, location in remote areas is preferable.
 Therefore, the newer large landfills, such as Roosevelt and Columbia Ridge disposal sites, are located east of the Cascades where meteorological, geologic and population density conditions are ideal.
 But locating landfills must take into consideration factors other than environmental conditions and immediate impacts on close neighbors, including the costs to local residents of refuse disposal, the suitability of alternative disposal sites, and the financial impacts on local government of hosting a facility.
 Still, many landfills on the west side of the Cascades have been closed or are in the process of closing, and the impending closure of Riverbend Landfill in Yamhill County is one justification of Coffin Butte expansion.

 In April 1970, individuals representing Benton, Linn, Marion, Polk and Yamhill counties met to discuss solid waste solutions for the five-county area.
-Two years later, they formed the Chemeketa Region, a cooperative program funded via a grant from the Environmental Protection Agency.
+Two years later, they formed the Chemeketa Region, a cooperative program funded via a grant from the Environmental Protection Agency (EPA).